 \section{Introduction}

 Quantum simulation is a leading application of quantum computation.
-Quantum Phase Estimation (QPE) can find Hamiltonian eigenvalues but is challenging to implement in the Noisy Intermediate Scale Quantum (NISQ) era of computation~\cite{Preskill2018quantumcomputingin,PhysRevX.6.031007}.
-The Variational Quantum Eigensolver (VQE) is more suited to current NISQ computers which as yet lack fault-tolerance~\cite{Peruzzo_2014,cerezo2020variational}.
+Quantum Phase Estimation (QPE) can find Hamiltonian eigenvalues but is challenging to implement in the Noisy Intermediate Scale Quantum (NISQ) era of computation due to a high resource cost~\cite{Preskill2018quantumcomputingin,PhysRevX.6.031007,bharti2021noisy}.
+The Variational Quantum Eigensolver (VQE), a quantum-classical hybrid algorithm which requires fewer resources, is more suited to current NISQ computers which as yet lack fault-tolerance and fully-coherent evolution~\cite{Peruzzo_2014,cerezo2020variational}.